-(1) "Academic year" shall be as defined by the chancellor of the Ohio board of regents.
+(1) "Academic year" shall be as defined by the chancellor of higher education.

 (2) "Hard-to-staff school" and "hard-to-staff subject" shall be as defined by the department of education.